 From submission of the application to receiving the approval in principle, applicants can generally expect to wait around three months.
 You are not required to pass tests, or travel to or reside in Antigua and Barbuda, which helps speed up the process.

 What are the investment options under the Antigua and Barbuda Citizenship by Investment Programme?

-Applicants for citizenship should be at least 18 years of age, of good character, without a criminal record, and be able and willing to make the required contribution.
+Applicants for citizenship should be at least 18 years of age, in good health and of good character, without a criminal record, and able and willing to make the required contribution.

 Which family members can I include in my application for economic citizenship?

 For the purposes of the Antigua and Barbuda Citizenship by Investment Programme ‘child’ means a biological or legally adopted child of the main applicant, or of the spouse of the main applicant.